bduranvinet/SENTINEL-ed/Illustrations/illustration.md

 This folder contains educational illustrations.

+> [!NOTE]
-Some of them have been used in publications; make sure you cite them accordingly.
+> Some of them have been used in publications; make sure you cite them accordingly.